Pollution from Waste Incinerators in the U.S. in Relation to Regional Variations in Autism Prevalence

 Section 6.d: Findings from the above studies are very compatible with what appears to happen with breastfed children in areas of waste incinerator pollution, as follows:

-Intake of PCBs (chemical relatives of dioxins and PBDEs) is also hundreds of times greater via breastfeeding than during prenatal exposures, according to the ATSDR and a publication of the U.S. National Academies Press.33b For mercury, the postnatal versus prenatal exposure ratio is less extreme but still substantial. (see postnatal mercury transfer..." below.)
+Intake of toxins via lactation versus prenatal exposures: Intake of PCBs (chemical relatives of dioxins and PBDEs) is hundreds of times greater via breastfeeding than during prenatal exposures, according to the ATSDR and a publication of the U.S. National Academies Press.33b Also see "postnatal versus gestational..." below.

 An overview of what is happening:

 a) Inhalation of polluted air would be only a very minor pathway for absorption of these toxins.
-That applies especially to a developing infant, whose small lungs would be taking in relatively little of the toxins during the period that is especially developmentally vulnerable (the first year after birth -- see Figure 6 below).
+That applies especially to a developing infant (see just above), during the period that is especially developmentally vulnerable (the first year after birth -- see Figure 6 below).

 b) However, good evidence indicates that those airborne emissions have nevertheless been having substantial effects of increasing autism diagnoses, despite being a slow, minor pathway of direct exposure.

-The superficial incompatibility between (a) and (b) above becomes understandable when realizing that
+The superficial incompatibility between (a) and (b) above becomes understandable when realizing the following:

-c) major exposures to infants could result from emissions that have been taken in by full-size (mother's) lungs and slowly accumulated over many years (Section 6.c above), before being excreted rapidly in substantial amounts to small, developing infants via lactation. (see Figure 3 and accompanying text and "postnatal versus gestational..." below).
+Major exposures to infants could result from emissions that have been taken in slowly by full-size (mother's) lungs and gradually accumulated over many years (Section 6.c above), before being excreted rapidly in substantial amounts to small, developing infants via lactation. (see Figure 3 and accompanying text and also below).